slvaseekaran/automation_scripts/README.md

 # migration_scripts

-This repos contains migration scripts for reference.
+This repository contains reference migration scripts that can be modified as needed to suit our requirements.